In this post:

-- Former employee Leo vented about his ex-employer, HLG, on review websites like Yelp.com, Glassdoor.com and Lawyers.com.
-Some samples of his outbursts include:
+- Former employee Leo vented about his ex-employer, HLG, on review websites like Yelp.com, Glassdoor.com, and Lawyers.com.
+Samples of his posts include:

 - “Do not hire this firm to resolve your tax issues.
 They will overcharge you thousands of dollars, then toss your stuff aside to collect dust.”

 - “They are only willing to hire law students for an ‘unpaid internship,’ then go on to make you do mostly paperwork.”

 - “Do yourself a favor and find another place to handle your tax liens and wage garnishments and such.
 You will be saving yourself time, effort, and thousands of dollars.”

 - “Only two people working on 100+ cases…”

 - Convinced of Kwok’s authorship, HLG brass contacted him and asked that he cease posting “false and defamatory” content.